MagicPoulp/my-env-files-for-emacs-and-git/doc/debian/wine/copy_of_doc/README.md

 # Possiblity to isntall windows in a VM

-I did not detail here too much but if zou want zou can have window on this SSD drive.
+I did not detail here too much but if you want you can have window on this SSD drive.
 I master the technical details for it.

 At work I have a Linux host with a "paid licensed" windows in a VM.
 And I can share the copy paste, I can share the files, I can mount the windows VM drive on linux to use it from linux.
 And it is very fast because it is graphics accelerated.
 It is the best VM technology that exists.
 It is linux kernel stuff.
-THe onlz limitation is for a VM inside a VM that is not possible.
+The only limitation is for a VM inside a VM that is not possible.

 # Photoscore